 Erdomed is a mucolytic that, after oral administration, reduces the viscosity of bronchial secretions and promotes their elimination, improving respiration.

-Erdomed is used as a secretolytic therapy in acute and chronic bronchitis, associated with impaired mucus production and transport, and for thinning of viscous mucus in acute and chronic airway disorders.
+Erdomed is used as a pectolytic therapy in acute and chronic bronchitis, associated with impaired mucus production and transport, and for thinning of viscous mucus in acute and chronic airway disorders.

 Erdomed comes in a blister pack of 300 mg capsules and vials.

-- Treatment of disorders of bronchial secretion, favoring the thinning of mucus and mucopurulent secretions or expectoration.
+- Treatment of bronchial secretion disorders, favoring the thinning of the mucus and mucopurulent secretions or expectoration.

 - Acute and chronic lung disorders (exacerbations passing or stable bronchitis, acute and chronic bronchiectasis, asthma, bronchial hypersecretion)

-- Acute and chronic disorders of the upper respiratory tract (rhinitis, sinusitis, pharyngitis, laryngitis, tracheitis).
+- The upper respiratory tract’s acute and chronic disorders (rhinitis, sinusitis, pharyngitis, laryngitis, tracheitis).

 Hypersecretory of lung diseases such as:

 Prevention and treatment of respiratory complications after surgery: